 "Shoreline" means the upper reaches of the wash of the waves, other than storm and seismic waves, at high tide during the season of the year in which the highest wash of the waves occurs, usually evidenced by the edge of vegetation growth, or the upper limit of debris left by the wash of the waves, or as otherwise defined in section 205A-1, HRS.

-"Shoreline hardening" means the installation of a seawall, revetment, or other hard structure in the shoreline area designed to prevent erosion.
-Does not include structures intended to stabilize or restore beaches or installation of emergency shoreline hardening authorized by the chairperson pursuant to section 13-5-35.
+"Shoreline hardening" means the installation of a seawall, revetment, or similar structure along the shoreline .
+Does not include structures intended to stabilize or restore beaches, such as groins, or installation of emergency or other temporary shoreline stabilization.

-"Shoreline setback" shall include all of the land between the shoreline and the shoreline setback line, provided that if the highest annual wash of the waves is fixed or significantly affected by a structure that has not received all permits and approvals required by law or if any part of any structure in violation of this chapter extends seaward of the shoreline, then the term "shoreline setback area" shall include the entire structure.
+"Shoreline setback area" shall include all of the land between the shoreline and the shoreline setback line, provided that if the highest annual wash of the waves is fixed or significantly affected by a structure that has not received all permits and approvals required by law or if any part of any structure in violation of this chapter extends seaward of the shoreline, then the term "shoreline setback area" shall include the entire structure.

 "Shoreline setback line" means the line established by this chapter running inland to and parallel to the certified shoreline at a horizontal plane.